shavo007/serverless-nodejs-starter/README.md

 As you can see, the path to the file with the function has to explicitly say where the handler file is.
 (If your function weren't the default export of that file, you'd do something like:
 `src/hello.namedExport` instead.)

+### Renovate

+> Automated Dependency Updates

+Renovate runs continuously to detect the latest available versions.
+And automagicaly creates PR on your github project with changelog and release notes.

+For more info and how to authorise the github app check out [onboarding guide](https://renovateapp.com/docs/getting-started/configure-renovate)

 ## Deploy